Nx Monorepo

 Overview

-Provides comprehensive guidance for working with Nx monorepos in TypeScript/JavaScript projects.
-Nx is a smart build system with advanced caching, affected command execution, and powerful generators for React, Next.js, NestJS, and more.
-This skill covers workspace creation, project generation, task execution, caching strategies, Module Federation, and CI/CD integration.
+Provides guidance for Nx monorepo management in TypeScript/JavaScript projects.
+Covers workspace creation, project generation, task execution, caching strategies, Module Federation, and CI/CD integration.

 When to Use